 - Compare your property to others that are similar.

-For a tenant to find your property, you’ll need to advertise.
+For a tenant to find your investment property, you’ll need to advertise.
 There are several ways to get your property out there; some are free while others incur a fee.

-How do I advertise my property?
+How do I advertise my investment property?

-What should I put in my ad?
+What should I put in my investment property ad?

 - Weekly rental cost.

-- Number of bedrooms and bathrooms.
+- The number of bedrooms and bathrooms.

 - Parking and transport options.